skip to content

 Orientalism and the recreation of the Islamicate Canon

-Join Dr Prof habil Claire Gallien (Faculty of Divinity & Cambridge Muslim College) to learn how traditions from Islamicate regions of the world were reconfigured by British orientalists.
+Join Dr habil Claire Gallien (Faculty of Divinity & Cambridge Muslim College) to learn how traditions from Islamicate regions of the world were reconfigured by British orientalists.

 This online book launch will feature responses from Majid Daneshgar and Michele Petrone.